ZenitH-AT/nvidia-data/README.md

 >
 > Previously, the script needed to query the NVIDIA Download API multiple times, iterating through and filtering every bit of data.
 Measures to speed up this process (i.e. limiting queries to desktop/mobile GPU and GeForce cards only) mostly just made the code more complicated.
 >
+> The nvidia-update.ps1 script passes the data to the NVIDIA [AjaxDriverService](https://gfwsl.geforce.com/services_toolkit/services/com/nvidia/services/AjaxDriverService.php).
+An example of how this data is used can be found [here](https://github.com/ZenitH-AT/nvidia-update#faq).
+>
-> The nvidia-update.ps1 script uses the NVIDIA [AjaxDriverService](https://gfwsl.geforce.com/services_toolkit/services/com/nvidia/services/AjaxDriverService.php), so GPU data created by the get-nvidia-data.py script is structured in key value pairs:
+> GPU data created by the get-nvidia-data.py script is structured in key value pairs for performance.
+OS data is structured more traditionally, since both the code and part of the name must be compared.
 >
 > * GPU data:
 >	* GPU name and `pfid`